 X-Men Mutant Academy 2

-In this game Rogue was a playable character in this game and was voiced by Megan Fahlenbock.
+Rogue was a playable character in this fighting game and was voiced by Megan Fahlenbock.
+Unlike in the Marvel vs. Capcom games, she sported her short-lived Revolution-era costume as her default look.

 X-Men: Next Dimension